Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/about-access.md

 #### Environment write access

-Some permission sets have read-only access to environment settings but are unable to edit them.
-When you create a group and assign **Environment write access**, it will override any read-only environment settings inherent to the permission set.
+Some permission sets have read-only access to environment settings, which means they cannot edit these settings.
+If you assign users with these permission sets to a group with **Environment write access**, they will be able to create, edit, and delete environment settings, overriding the read-only restriction.

 In the following example, the `analyst` permission set, which by default has read-only access to jobs, is assigned to the group across all projects; however, the **Environment write access** is set to `All Environments`.
 This grants all users in this group the ability to create, edit, and delete jobs across all environments and projects.